CrestoneDigital/voxly-documentation/source/events.rst

         * All | Pending | Approved
         * View of page will shift to display selected type
 * Search Events
-    * Searches events by display and voice messages
+    * Search events by display and voice messages
     * Located to the top right of the Events grid

 You can see Events Guides here: :ref:`Events Guides`